 Have you ever felt burnt out from the hamster wheel of parenting?
 I have good news: It’s not just you.

-A recent study by PollFish and the Business Performance Innovation Network researched how parental burnout might be affecting employee’s productivity levels.
+A study by PollFish and the Business Performance Innovation Network researched how parental burnout might be affecting employee’s productivity levels.
 Findings showed that 60 percent of 2,000 parents surveyed in the United States admitted they feel burnt out.
 Specifically, the respondents suffered from exhaustion, a drop in productivity, high levels of stress, and feeling emotionally withdrawn.

 Parents reported their biggest challenges contributing of burn out are social media distractions, both parents working, and emotional or behavioral dysfunction in the family.